okedialf/okedialf.github.io/about.md

 Hi there!
 I’m Okedi Alfred, a Software Engineer based in East Africa, Kampala.
-I am currently working as a Developer advocate at [Africase](https://africase.org){:target="_blank"}
+I am currently working as a Developer advocate at [Africase](https://africase.org){:target="_blank"}.

-Also I am contracted on the SMSOne engineering team at [ICT Hub](https://niisp.ict.go.ug/innovation-hub){:target="_blank"} doing a whole lot of amazing things.
+I am also part of the [SMS One](https://smsone.co.ug) engineering team at [ICT Hub](https://niisp.ict.go.ug/innovation-hub){:target="_blank"} doing a whole lot of amazing things.

 In 2023, I will be making 20 years since I wrote my first line of code.